Detroit Pistons beat Los Angeles Lakers in the 2004 NBA Finals, the first championship of the post -Jordan era and year one of the Lebron James era.

-That Lakers team, in addition to Kobe Bryant and Shaquille O’Neal, included Gary Payton and Karl Malone, who both joined the Lakers in hopes of winning a title.
-Jordan returned from baseball in 1995.
-During that season, the Bulls lost to Shaq and the Magic in the Eastern Conference Finals.
+That Lakers team, in addition to Bryant and Shaquille O’Neal, included Gary Payton and Karl Malone, who both joined the Lakers in hopes of winning a title.
+Jordan returned from baseball in 1995 and later that season, the Bulls lost to Shaq and the Magic in the Eastern Conference Finals.
 That was the only playoff series Jordan lost between 1991-1998.

 His second three-peat began in 1996 with a Finals win over Payton and the Sonics.
 And won the next two years in ’97 and ’98 over Malone and the Jazz.
 Them failing against Jordan and then teaming up years later with Kobe to do what Jordan prevented them from doing, was quite fascinating.